affinitic/plone-buildout/README.rst

 Statistic
 ~~~~~~~~~
 To add some stat on Plone site,
-you have to add the 'cirb.zopemonitoring' package on (for exemple) policy package,
+you have to add the 'cirb.zopemonitoring' package on (for exemple) policy package, into setup.py file.
 and include this package in the main configure.zcml::

     <include package="cirb.zopemonitoring" />